TV Jargons

 DVE Digital Video Effects.
 A "black box" which digitally manipulates the video to create special effects.
 Common DVE effects include inverting the picture, shrinking it, moving it around within the frame of another picture, spinning it, and a great many more.

-EBU European Broadcasting Union.
-Established by broadcasting and related organisations in Europe.
+Broadcasting Union.
+Established by broadcasting and related organisations in

 Edit To link one piece of audio or videotape to another, or to create a master tape of a audio or video program, usually from a variety of source media.